-Kala chana or brown chickpea curry is a flavorful north Indian dish that’s so easy to make in an instant pot!
+Kala chana or brown chickpea curry is a flavorful North Indian dish that’s so simple to make in an Instant Pot!

 This is a simple Punjabi vegetarian dish that goes perfectly with rice or roti.
 It calls for kala chana also known as black chickpeas – though I call them brown chickpeas because that’s what they look like to me.

 This brown chickpea curry is a bit saucy and it’s also well spiced but not necessarily spicy – you can easily adapt the heat level by adding more cayenne/red chili powder.